mah0x211/lua-bufio/README.md

 local f = assert(io.tmpfile())
 local w = writer.new(f)

--- create with a table that contains a read function w = writer.new({
+-- create with a table that contains a write function w = writer.new({
+    -- a write must be the following function:
+    --
+    --   n:nil|uint, err:any = write(self, s:string)
+    --
+    -- the caller throws an error in the following cases:
+    --
+    --   * it returned n less than 0.
+    --   * it returned n greater than #s.
+    --   * it returned 0 without error when #s > 0.
+    --
     write = function(_, s)
         return #s, 'error'
     end,